≡ Menu

-Describes you, it’s fair to say that an American Bobtail probably isn’t going to be the “best” cat breed for you.
-And that’s ok!
+Regarding cats with a bobbed tail, folks generally fall into one of two camps.
+First, you either love the “look” of a bobbed tail cat or think it’s “weird” and not your thing!
+Now, if the latter describes you, it’s fair to say that an American Bobtail probably isn’t the “best” cat breed for you.
+And that’s OK!
 Because that’s the purpose of this article.

 You see…

-Will end up with a “mixture” of all sorts of different cat breeds which is why we like to write different articles about the different cat breeds that are out there so folks can get a “general” idea about what it might be like to own a particular breed so that they can be sure and get the breed that best “fits” they’re lifestyle.
+There are hundreds of combinations when it comes time to decide what “type” of cat you’d like to adopt.
+And while there may only be a few “officially” recognized pedigree cat breeds out there, chances are most folks won’t end up with a pure pedigree cat.
+Most folks will end up with a “mixture” of all sorts of different cat breeds, which is why we like to write other articles about the other cat breeds that are out there so folks can get a “general” idea about what it might be like to own a particular breed so that they can be sure and get the breed that best “fits” they’re a lifestyle.

 American Bobtail Cat Breed Fast Facts